 What charges do I incur while using Azure Site Recovery?

-When you use Site Recovery, you incur charges for the Site Recovery license, Azure storage, storage transactions, and outbound data transfer.
-The Site Recovery license is per protected instance, where an instance is a virtual machine or a physical server.
+When you use Site Recovery, you incur charges for the Site Recovery licence, Azure storage, storage transactions and outbound data transfer.
+The Site Recovery licence is per protected instance, where an instance is a virtual machine or a physical server.